 The risk factors for addiction play powerful roles in who develops a substance abuse disorder and who doesn’t.
 Generally, what’s important to remember is that there is no shame in falling victim to this disease, and that help is readily available to help you recover from addiction treatment center programs.
-Like any disease, substance use disorder or addiction needs proper professional treatment like that provided by Rockland Recovery so individuals can heal and recover.
+Like any disease, substance use disorder or addiction needs proper professional drug addiction treatment so individuals can heal and recover.

 What Are the Risk Factors for Addiction?